CroaBeast/CommandFramework/README.md

 ## Usage Examples

-### Example 1: Custom Command by Extending BukkitCommand
+### Example: Custom Command by Extending BukkitCommand

 Create a custom command by extending `BukkitCommand`: